edison914/Ab-Clone-Express/README.md

 # `Airbnb Express Sequelize Sever`

 Airbnb Express Sequelize Server is a fullstack app that I developed that simulates basic functionality of a typical booking site.
-The app was devleoped using Sequelize and Express.js as the backend and React.js packaged in vite as the frontend.
+The app was devleoped using Sequelize and Express.js as the backend, and React.js as the frontend.
+The use of Vue.js as the primary front-end tooling and build system.
 The demo provides user with features such as sign-up, sign-in, broswer existing spots, review spot detail, create a spot, and leave a review.

 <img width="1481" alt="Screenshot 2023-12-14 at 2 05 16 PM" src="https://github.com/edison914/project-ab-express-sequelize-with-auth/assets/101605994/6ce11cce-1177-4097-af78-c4b592804fb2">